Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 return true;

-}There is a very key design decision here — when we traverse, we maintain the predecessor node prev, not the current node curr.
-Because a singly linked list can only move forward, if you stand on the node to be deleted, you can't go back to modify the predecessor's next pointer.
-So we must always operate from the predecessor's position, using prev->next to check and manipulate the target node.
-This idea appears repeatedly in linked list operations, and we recommend understanding it thoroughly — in the sentinel node section later, we will see an elegant solution that eliminates the "head node special case."
+}Here is a critical design decision—we maintain the predecessor node prev during traversal, rather than the current node current.
+Since a singly linked list only moves forward, if we stand on the node to be deleted, we cannot go back to modify the predecessor's next pointer.
+Therefore, we must always operate from the predecessor's position, inspecting and manipulating the target node via prev->next.
+This pattern appears repeatedly in linked list operations, so we recommend understanding it thoroughly—in the section on sentinel nodes, we will see an elegant solution that eliminates the "head node special case."

 /// @brief 删除指定位置的节点